Super Bowl XLVIII: Advertising

 Fox set the sales rate for a 30-second advertisement at US$4 million, matching the price set by CBS for Super Bowl XLVII.
 Fox began selling advertising for the game in May 2013 and announced it had sold out on December 4.

 USA Todays Super Bowl Ad Meter named Budweiser's ad "Puppy Love" as the best of the game.
-Meanwhile, a Coca-Cola spot with people of diverse cultures singing "America the Beautiful" in various languages ignited controversy, with political commentators such as Glenn Beck, Todd Starnes and Allen West condemning the ad for discouraging assimilation, while others considered it a tribute to the idea of the United States as a multicultural society.
+Meanwhile, a Coca-Cola spot with people of diverse cultures singing "America the Beautiful" in various languages ignited controversy, with right wing political commentators such as Glenn Beck, Todd Starnes and Allen West condemning the ad for discouraging assimilation, while left wing commentators considered it a tribute to the idea of the United States as a multicultural society.

 Paramount Pictures, Sony Pictures, Lionsgate, Warner Bros., Universal Studios and Walt Disney Studios paid for movie trailers to be aired during the Super Bowl.
 Following Monsters vs. Aliens footsteps, Paramount paid for the debut trailers for Transformers: Age of Extinction and Noah, Sony paid for The Amazing Spider-Man 2, RoboCop, The Monuments Men, and Pompeii, Lionsgate paid for Draft Day, Warner Bros. paid for The Lego Movie, Universal paid for Neighbors, and Disney paid for Captain America: The Winter Soldier, Need for Speed, and Muppets Most Wanted.